Foot & Ankle Treatment

-Here are just a few of the many of surgeries we specialize in.
+The following are just a few of the many surgeries we specialize in:

-- Bunionectomy.
-Bunions vary in shape and size, so there are multiple surgical options.
-In most cases the surgery includes correcting the alignment of the bone and repairing the soft tissue around the big toe.
+- Bunionectomy: Bunions vary in severity, so there are multiple surgical options.
+In most cases, the surgery includes correcting the alignment of the bone and repairing the soft tissue around the big toe.

-- Fracture treatment or repair.
-Most foot fractures can be healed with the use of casts, ridged shoes or in the case of a broken toe, taping it to a healthy toe.
-But at times a fracture in the foot or toe does require surgery to reposition the bone and place hardware to hold it in place while it heals.
+- Fracture treatment or repair: Most foot fractures can be healed with the use of casts, ridged shoes or in the case of a broken toe, taping it to a healthy toe.
+But at times a fracture in the foot or ankle does require surgery to reposition the bone and place hardware to hold it in place while it heals.